tenzin-io/platform-setup/layer1/vhost-1/README.md

 # README

-An Ansible playbook to setup my machine, `tenzins-pc`.
+An Ansible playbook to setup my machine, `vhost-1`

 ## Helper
 - Find the device ids of the GPU